kumahq/kuma-website/docs/docs/0.1.0/README.md

 When Service Mesh first became mainstream around 2017, a few control planes were released by small and large organizations in other to support the first implementations of this new architectural pattern.

 These control planes captured a lot of enthusiasm in the early days, but they all lacked pragmatism into creating a viable journey to Service Mesh adoption within existing organizations.
+These 1st generation solutions are:

 * **Greenfield-only**: Hyper-focused on new greenfield applications, without providing a journey to modernize existing workloads running on VM and Bare Metal platforms where the current business runs today, in addition to Kubernetes.
 * **Complicated to use**: Service Mesh doesn't have to be complicated, but early implementations were hard to use, offered poor documentation and not a clear upgrade path to mitigate breaking changes.